CheckMate: LLM-Powered Approximate Intermittent Computing: Evaluation

 \subsection{Small-scale user study}

-We conducted a user study involving seventeen computer science students\footnote{This study was approved by our Institutional Review Board.} to evaluate the user experience of \tool.
+We conducted a user study involving seventeen computer science students to evaluate the user experience of \tool.
 Our key findings reveal that \tool{} offers two major benefits: 1) it significantly reduces the time required for performing approximations, and 2) it reduces the chances of higher errors in the output compared to manual methods.

 \fakepar{Methodology} Participants were first introduced to approximate computing concepts and provided with documentation on writing approximate programs in C. They had 30 minutes to familiarize themselves with the material.
 To bridge theory with practice, each student was then walked through a complete application, showcasing effective application of approximation techniques.
 Following this, participants tackled three additional applications, identical to our benchmarks, applying approximation techniques over the course of one hour using standard C practices.
 Throughout these exercises, a cycle-accurate simulator was at their disposal, enabling real-time evaluation of their approximations.